As a coach, I'm sure you know how important content marketing is to your business. But finding blog topics to write about can be challenging.

 In less than an hour, I end up with hundreds of topic ideas.

-I then take those and put them in a list of their own and prioritize them by what I want to publish first, second, third, etc.
+I then take those and put them in a list of their own and rank them by what I want to publish first, second, third, etc.

 Then, I put them in my editorial calendar.